ZhentingWang/zhentingwang.github.io/_pages/about.md

 * Reviewer, NeurIPS Dataset and Benchmark Track, 2024
 * Reviewer, Backdoor Attacks and Defenses in Machine Learning Workshop (BANDS) at ICLR 2023
 * Reviewer, Backdoors in Deep Learning - The Good, the Bad, and the Ugly (BUGS) at NeurIPS 2023
+* Reviewer, Proceedings of the National Academy of Sciences Nexus (PNAS Nexus)
+* Reviewer, IEEE Transactions on Pattern Analysis and Machine Intelligence (IEEE TPAMI)
 * Reviewer, IEEE Transactions on Information Forensics & Security (IEEE TIFS)
 * Reviewer, IEEE Transactions on Neural Networks and Learning Systems (IEEE TNNLS)
 * Reviewer, ACM Transactions on Knowledge Discovery from Data (ACM TKDD)